UCCS-CS4300-5300/group2-spring2024/README.md

 If you plan on re-using a branch after it is merged into main, make sure to rebase it off of main before you restart devleopment on that branch

 ### Comments/Code standards
+#### Imports
+If you added imports to a file, then before committing and pushing, run the "Organize inputs" VS code command, this helps avoid merge conflicts from import order and stuff like that, it's a small issue but also really easy to fix.

 This is for us to decide on, what code standards should we have, if any (maybe some would be nice).
 Stuff like
 - File structure
 - Varaible/method naming